 (3) If the bodily sample to be taken from a donor is a skin scraping or a hair root, the implement used by the sampler to take the sample must have been sterilised before use.

-[Regulation 16G inserted in Gazette 28 Jan 2011 p.
+[Regulation 16G inserted: Gazette 28 Jan 2011 p.
 246.]

 16H.
 Bodily samples, procedure for dealing with immediately after taking